Can power poses actually boost your mental health?

 When to use it: Try the Executive Pose before making important decisions or when you need to feel more authoritative.

-4. The Starfish Pose
+4. Starfish Pose

 The Starfish Pose is about taking up as much space as possible, which helps your subconscious support feelings of confidence.
 This pose involves standing with your legs apart and arms and fingers stretched wide.
 The Starfish Pose is meant to make you feel open and expansive.